Southwest Neighborhoods, Inc. (SWNI)

 - assistance to neighborhood associations with publicity, including design, printing and distribution of flyers, press releases, etc.

-- publishing of a monthly newsletter for entire district membership
+- publishing of a monthly newspaper for entire district membership

-- information resources for Southwest citizen participation and crime prevention issues
+- information resources for Southwest civic participation and crime prevention issues

 - training, guidance and clerical support to member neighborhood associations